suckowbiz/pong/README.md

 [![Build Status](https://drone.io/github.com/suckowbiz/pong/status.png)](https://drone.io/github.com/suckowbiz/pong/latest) [![Build Status](https://travis-ci.org/suckowbiz/pong.svg)](https://travis-ci.org/suckowbiz/pong)

 # What is it?
-A full stack Java EE 7 enabled Java 8 web application to store infrastructure details of distributed hosts.
+A full stack Java EE 7 enabled Java 8 web application to store infrastructure details of distributed host(s).

 # Set up
 In order to provide administrative access little configuration is required.
 For this purpose the path to a configuration file is expected to be available as system property named "PONG_CONFIG_PATH".
 The configuration file must contain the following properties: